Prerogatives of the Divine Son

 Endurance in the Race of Faith

-12 Since then we are surrounded by so great a cloud of witnesses, let us also lay aside every weight and the sin that so easily entangles us; and let us run with endurance the race set before us, 2 constantly looking to Jesus, the author and perfecter of our faith, who, for the joy set before him, endured the cross, scorning the shame, and has taken his seat at the right hand of the throne of God.
+12 Since, then, we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and the sin that so easily entangles us; and let us run with endurance the race that is set before us, 2 constantly looking to Jesus, the author and perfecter of our faith, who, for the joy set before him, endured the cross, scorning the shame, and has taken his seat at the right hand of the throne of God.

 Discipline, a Mark of Sonship